mattbroussard/gdc_touch/README.md

 # Usage Notes

 - To specify location, use a GET parameter in the form of ?location=3N to specify 3rd floor north, for example.
 - Not included here for licensing reasons are several Helvetica font files that are needed for the application to display correctly.
+Also, map images have been omitted for security reasons.
 If you need to run the application, ask us in person for these.